PTFE vs UHMW: Choosing the Right Low-Friction Plastic

 Modified Grades

-Both materials are available in modified grades that address their limitations:
+Both materials are available in modified grades that address their inherent limitations.

 Working With NextGen Components